Asymptotic behavior of Heun function and its integral formalism: Introduction

 Instead Heun equation is obtained by Fredholm integral equations; such integral relationships express one analytic solution in terms of another analytic solution.
 More precisely, in earlier literature the integral representations of Heun's equation were constructed by using two types of relations: (1) Linear relations using Fredholm integral equations. \cite{Lamb1934,Erde1942} (2) Non-linear relation (Malurkar-type integral relations) including Fredholm integral equations using two variables. \cite{Slee1969a,Slee1969b,Arsc1964,Schm1979}

-Now I consider direct integral representations of Heun function and its asymptotic behavior and the boundary condition for the independent variable $x$ by using 3TRF.
-Expressing Heun function in integral forms resulting in a precise and simplified transformation of Heun function to other well-known special functions such as hypergeometric function, Mathieu function, Lame function, confluent forms of Heun function and etc. Also, the orthogonal relations of Heun function can be obtained from the integral forms.
+Now we consider direct integral representations of Heun functions and their asymptotic behaviors and boundary conditions for the independent variable $x$ by using 3TRF.
+Expressing Heun functions in integral forms resulting in a precise and simplified transformation of Heun functions to other well-known special functions such as hypergeometric functions, Mathieu functions, Lame functions, confluent forms of Heun functions and etc. Also, the orthogonal relations of Heun functions can be obtained from the integral forms.
 In Ref.\cite{Heun1889}, Heun's equation is a second-order linear ordinary differential equation of the form

 With the condition $\epsilon = \alpha +\beta -\gamma -\delta +1$.
 The parameters play different roles: $a \ne 0 $ is the singularity parameter, $\alpha $, $\beta $, $\gamma $, $\delta $, $\epsilon $ are exponent parameters, $q$ is the accessory parameter.
 Also, $\alpha $ and $\beta $ are identical to each other.
 The total number of free parameters is six.
 It has four regular singular points which are 0, 1, a and $\infty $ with exponents $\{ 0, 1-\gamma \}$, $\{ 0, 1-\delta \}$, $\{ 0, 1-\epsilon \}$ and $\{ \alpha, \beta \}$.Assume that $y(x)$ has a series expansion of the form